How to apply for a place

 The annual admission round in September each year is co-ordinated by Darlington Borough Council's Admissions Department who provide information and guidance for parents and carers on their website.

-St Aidan’s Academy will admit up to 140 students who are moving from primary to secondary school.
+St Aidan’s Academy will admit up to 140 pupils who are moving from primary to secondary school.

 Where the number of applications for admission is greater than the PAN, applications will be considered against the criteria set out below.
 After the admission of pupils with an Education Health and Care Plan where the Academy is named on the plan, the criteria will be applied in the order in which they are set out below: